Work With Me – The Cancer Doula

 If you are looking for someone who gets that, I’m your girl!
 I have the knowledge and background of a Registered Dietitian and Primal Health Coach, a deep knowledge and personal experience with low carb and keto lifestyle, a lifetime of working in the medical establishment, and most of all, a recent journey through cancer treatment with Stage 1 Ovarian Cancer.
 Two surgeries, several mis-diagnosis episodes, referral to regional cancer centre and six rounds of chemo.

-Through it all, I relied on my inner geek to keep me up to date with the research and recommendations around cancer metabolism and the exciting frontiers of treatment that this new understanding allows.
-The most powerful, and the most accessible, is how we fuel our bodies.
+Through it all, I relied on my inner geek to keep me up to date with the research and recommendations around cancer metabolism and the exciting treatment frontiers that this new understanding allows.
+The most powerful and the most accessible way to impact metabolism is how we fuel our bodies.